If the buyer is purchasing the home with a mortgage, the lender will require that an appraisal be conducted.

 How long until we know if the property appraised for the purchase price?

 Usually a week to 10 days after the appraisal appointment.
-Once the report is written, the buyer’s mortgage lender forwards it to the buyer to let the buyer know whether the property appraised at the purchase price, below the purchase price, or above the purchase price.
+Once the appraisal report is written, the mortgage lender forwards it to the buyer to let the buyer know whether the property appraised at the purchase price, below the purchase price, or above the purchase price.